User Account vs. Artist Account

 - You produce for others and need access to their pages without sharing logins

 Your user account can be attached to as many artist accounts as you need.
+From the Your Sleeve menu, choose Create another artist to spin one up under the same login.

 Questions? support@sleeve.fm.